-The Center for the Study of Drug Addiction Policy (CSDAP) was created in the throes of the ongoing crisis of skyrocketing misuse and abuse of heroin and opioids.
-Community resources were, and still are, strained to the shattering point, struggling to deal with the explosion of opioid-related addiction, overdoses and deaths.
+The Center for the Study of Drug Addiction Policy (CSDAP) was established in response to the skyrocketing misuse and abuse of prescription and illicit opioids.
+Community resources were, and still are, strained to the shattering point, struggling to deal with the explosion of opioid-related addiction, overdoses and deaths

 There are no one-shot solutions: addiction is a complex condition.
 Its nature, cause and resolution are not universally agreed upon and the science on it remains unsettled.
 Opioid addiction presents a particular danger as it can so often be fatal but it is not the only addiction crisis we face.

 When it comes to treatment, science and long experience have conclusively demonstrated there are many pathways to recovery.
 This may include the use of treatment drugs when needed to reduce the risk of fatal overdose followed by counseling, behavioral therapies, life skills training and support services to help achieve long-term recovery.